MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -UILockdown

-Indicates that the cmdlet removes whether to disable UI lockdown mode.
+Specifies whether to disable UI lockdown mode.
+You don't need to specify a value with this switch.

+**Tip**: This switch works only if the current value of the UILockdown
+property is True (enabled).
+If the value is already False (disabled), this switch does nothing.

 ```yaml
 Type: SwitchParameter